 The breadth of challenges posed by IoT seems to span as wide as the potential benefits.
 What data is being collected?
 For what purpose is it being collected?
 Who has access to the data?
 What impact does IoT have on security and personal privacy?
 These are just a few of the crucial and complex moral questions arising from data collection and use arising from the internet of things.

-Creative cooperation and information sharing can lead to the survival and prosperity for all.
+Creative cooperation and information sharing lead to survival and prosperity for all.
 IoT must be used with the common good of all in mind to reap large-scale rewards and avoid large-scale catastrophe.
 Similar to the delicate relationship between the plover enjoying a free meal and the crocodile a dental cleaning, trust, intention, collaboration, and transparency are paramount when dealing with complexity.
 In a millisecond, a quick snap of the jaws is all that is needed to end the mutual benefits of this symbiotic relationship.
 The 200 million-year-old wise crocodile knows better.
 Do we?

 About the author

-Jean-Pierre Kallanian is a Process Facilitator and Human Systems Specialist.
+Jean-Pierre Kallanian is a Process Facilitator and Human Systems Expert.
 He accompanies organizations in fully integrating their human resource potential by facilitating group processes that foster authenticity, intention, and collective wisdom.
 All stakeholders benefit in a culture that supports exploration, play, inspiration, and connection.
 Learn more at www.epiconsulting.org

 nixed economy: an economic system which has been stopped, prevented, or refused to accept the consequences of its own behaviors